katherineyevsukov/katherineyevsukov/README.md

 - 💻 I'm currently working on Full Stack Web Development Cetification at BloomTech (FKA Lambda School)
 - 🧠 This month, I am learning Data Structures & Algorithms
 - 📝 Check out a <a href="https://www.linkedin.com/in/kat-yevsukov/overlay/1635480206333/single-media-viewer/">technical article</a> I wrote on Jest Matchers & JS value vs. reference types
 - 📚 When my eyes need a break from the screen, I bury them in a book.
-Currently reading <a href="http://www.matthaig.com/books/midnight-library/" tragte="_blank">The Midnight Library"</a> by Matt Haig
+Currently reading <a href="http://www.matthaig.com/books/midnight-library/" tragte="_blank">"The Midnight Library"</a> by Matt Haig
 - 🤟 Fun fact: I am a former interpreter & am fluent in American Sign Language
 - 🔗 Connect with me on <a href="https://www.linkedin.com/in/kat-yevsukov/" target="_blank">LinkedIn</a>
 - 📧 Email me at <a href="kyevsukov@gmail.com" target="_blank">kyevsukov@gmail.com</a>